Current Grantee Updates (click on cohort year to learn more)

 Noemia Boccato, “The Gleaning Project” (with Storefront Church, New York, NY)

-The Gleaning Project is bringing renewal to our marginalized neighbors and caring for the Earth through art.
-Through a partnership with Storefront Church, we are focusing on the communities along the High Line.
-We collect discarded materials such as plastic bags, used tea bags, and aluminum foil.
-These materials serve as the canvas for our artwork, and we employ and train under-served individuals as artist assistants.
+Fall 2023: The Gleaning Project is bringing renewal to marginalized neighbors and caring for the Earth through art.
+Through a partnership with Storefront Church, they are focusing on the communities along the High Line.
+They collect discarded materials such as plastic bags, used tea bags, and aluminum foil.
+These materials serve as the canvas for artwork, and they employ and train under-served individuals as artist assistants.
 The collected materials undergo a creative metamorphosis.
 They are meticulously cleaned, cut, crocheted, sewed, braided, and transformed into unique art pieces.
 This transformative process not only produces art but also fosters a sense of community, purpose, and healing among our neighbors.
 All the completed art pieces are showcased, marketed, and sold, and the profits generated are reinvested back into the project, fueling our mission and sustainable growth.

-Over the past few months, the Gleaning Project has seen remarkable progress, with our partnership with Storefront Church growing stronger.
-We have hosted our first art exhibition at Neighbor, the church’s community space, helped to support the transition of participants to more stable life situations and steadier employment, and expanded the program into a one-year experience.
+Over the past few months, the Gleaning Project has seen remarkable progress, with their partnership with Storefront Church growing stronger.
+They have hosted their first art exhibition at Neighbor, the church’s community space, helped to support the transition of participants to more stable life situations and steadier employment, and expanded the program into a one-year experience.

 Brian Petersen, “Pillars of Hope: From Food Line to Banquet Table” (with Heaven Sent, Miami, FL)

-The “From Food Line to Banquet Table” grant brings art and community together with Heaven Sent, a meal ministry with the unhoused in Miami, FL.
-We’ve made significant strides in bringing our transformative project to life.
-Our efforts have focused on establishing crucial connections and generating enthusiasm within the community.
-We are now close to developing a contract with the City of Miami, a significant milestone that will pave the way for our collaborative effort and shared vision of addressing food insecurity and building connection with our neighbors with art and creativity.
+Fall 2023: The “From Food Line to Banquet Table” grant brings art and community together with Heaven Sent, a meal ministry with the unhoused in Miami, FL.
+They have made significant strides in bringing the transformative project to life.
+Their efforts have focused on establishing crucial connections and generating enthusiasm within the community.
+They are now close to developing a contract with the City of Miami, a significant milestone that will pave the way for the collaborative effort and shared vision of addressing food insecurity and building connection with neighbors with art and creativity.
 At a recent event where a presentation about the project as a platform to engage the community was made, there was an outpouring of support.
 As a result, the Heaven Sent leadership team has begun to develop their volunteer sign up sheets to accommodate the large dinners.
 Heaven Sent’s volunteers, well-known for their dedication and passion for community service, have shown unwavering support for our initiative.
 They recognize the transformative power of our mission, and their endorsement is a testament to the potential our project holds for bringing about positive change.

-Susan Shimazu, “VISIBLE Polylogue” (with Asian American Christian Collaborative, Los Angeles, CA)
+Susan Shimazu, “VISIBLE Polylogue” (with Newsong Church, Santa Ana, CA)

 The curriculum will also provide participants with the opportunity to learn different tools that can be used to communicate messages artistically.
-Since July we have been working on developing the curriculum modules and plan to begin the program training in January.
-We have decided due to geography and travel that we will convene our trainings on zoom, with our final event in person at a location to be determined.
+Since July they have been working on developing the curriculum modules and plan to begin the program training in January.
+They have decided due to geography and travel that they will convene our trainings on zoom, with the final event in person at a location to be determined.

 Dennissa Young, “Bureau of Friendship” (with Oasis Church, Chicago, IL)

-The Bureau of Friendship brings together five monochromatic performances about connection, intimacy and relationships.
+Fall 2023: The Bureau of Friendship brings together five monochromatic performances about connection, intimacy and relationships.
 These performances are externalizing the internal emotions of what it means to be a friend.
 The Bureau of Friendship functions as a container to feel, experience and immerse oneself in radical softness.
 The goal of this piece is to create time, space and energy to honor and define friendships.
-In accompaniment to this artist approach to friendship, I am partnering with my church to create a Formation Group around Biblical Friendship.
+In accompaniment to this artist approach to friendship, Dennissa is partnering with her church to create a Formation Group around Biblical Friendship.
 The hope is to engage Oasis Church Chicago’s mind in the concepts of what it means to live in the world and be a Christ-like friend.
 The Formation Group will challenge and encourage people from Oasis to invite people to the Bureau of Friendship weekend.

-I have broadened my team and brought on a co-collaborator.
-We project for the popup weekend to happen in March/April of 2024.
+She has broadened the team and brought on a co-collaborator.
+They project for the popup weekend to happen in March/April of 2024.
 The Formation Group will lead up to the weekend-long performance.